davidtchiu/davidtchiu.github.io/teaching/cs261/hwk5.html/index.md

 3. Finally, override `public Queue<String> suggestFixes()`.
 What good is a syntax checker if it doesn't try to suggest possible fixes to malformed code?
 This method fixes malformed HTML by returning a new `Queue` that includes inserted or commented-out tags where needed to correct nesting errors.
 You will first need to create:

-    - A Stack<String> to track open tags.
+    - A `Stack<String>` to track open tags.
-    - A Queue<String> to build and return your corrected tag sequence.
+    - A `Queue<String>` to build and return your corrected tag sequence.
-    - Also remember to create a copy of the original queue for iteration.
+    - Also, remember to copy the original queue for iteration.

     As before, process each tag in FIFO order:
     - For each **void tag** and **comment**: Just enqueue it in the new queue.
     - For each **open tag**:
       - Push it onto the stack.
       - Enqueue it into the new queue.
     -  If it's a **closing tag**:
-      - Case 1: If the stack is empty:
+      - Test if the stack is empty (invalid!)
-        - There’s no matching open tag, so this is invalid.
+        - It means there’s no matching open tag.
 Enqueue a comment like:
-          `<!-- </tag> removed! -->` (Do not enqueue the invalid closing tag.)
+          `<!-- </tag> removed! -->`
+        - (Do not enqueue the invalid closing tag.)
-      - Case 2: The stack is not empty:
+      - If the stack was not empty:
         - Pop the most recent open tag from the stack.
         - If it matches the closing tag:
-          - Enqueue the closing tag as-is.
+          - Enqueue the closing tag.
         - If it doesn't match:
           - Comment out the invalid closing tag as shown above.
           - Enqueue the correct closing tag for the open tag you just popped (e.g., if you popped `<div>`, enqueue `</div>`).